Hanrisxie94/gm-fabric-go/oauth/README.md

 return server
 ```
+*Note* when this middleware is used, all methods on the grpc server are guarded by the OAuth middleware.
+If that is acceptable for your server design this is the easiest route for OAuth configuration.

 2. Alternatively (recommended), you can validate on server methods individually.
 We recommend this route as you have more control over what data should be blocked.
 ```go